What is hereditary papillary renal carcinoma?

-Hereditary papillary renal cell carcinoma (HPRCC) is a hereditary condition that increases the risk of the papillary type of renal cell carcinoma (kidney cancer ).
+Hereditary papillary renal carcinoma (HPRC) is a hereditary condition that increases the risk of the papillary type of renal cell carcinoma (kidney cancer ).
 There are two types of papillary renal cell tumors: type 1 and type 2.
-The tumors in HPRCC are type 1 tumors.
-Individuals with HPRCC have an increased risk of multiple kidney tumors and an increased risk of developing tumors on both kidneys.
-Currently, no other types of cancer or noncancerous health problems are known to be related to HPRCC.
+The tumors in HPRC are type 1 tumors.
+Individuals with HPRC have an increased risk of multiple kidney tumors and an increased risk of developing tumors on both kidneys.
+Currently, no other types of cancer or noncancerous health problems are known to be related to HPRC.

-HPRCC is a genetic condition.
-This means that the risk for type 1 papillary renal cell carcinoma can be passed from generation to generation in a family.
-Mutations (alteration) in a gene called c-met are linked to HPRCC development.
-C-met is a gene that encodes for the receptor to hepatocyte growth factor.
-Research is ongoing to learn more about HPRCC.
+HPRC is a genetic condition.
+This means that the risk for type 1 papillary renal carcinoma can be passed from generation to generation in a family.
+Mutations (alteration) in a gene called MET are linked to HPRC development.
+MET is a gene that encodes for the receptor to hepatocyte growth factor.
+Research is ongoing to learn more about HPRC.

-HPRCC is considered to be rare.
-The number of people and families who have HPRCC is unknown.
+HPRC is considered to be rare.
+The number of people and families who have HPRC is unknown.

-What are the estimated cancer risks associated with HPRCC?
+What are the estimated cancer risks associated with HPRC?

-The specific risk for type 1 papillary renal cell carcinoma in families with HPRCC is unknown.
-Studies of families with HPRCC show that not everyone who has inherited the condition will develop kidney cancer .
+The specific risk for type 1 papillary renal cell carcinoma in families with HPRC is unknown.
 If kidney cancer is diagnosed, talk with your doctor about treatment options.
-This is an area of active research.
-One drug, called foretinib, has shown evidence as being effective, and additional testing of this and other medications is ongoing.
+Currently, surgery is the primary method of treating localized tumors in people with HPRC.
+One drug, called foretinib, has shown evidence as being effective in one small study but is not currently approved by the U.S. Food and Drug Administration.
+However, other drugs in this class are being studied in clinical trials.

-There are no specific screening guidelines for families suspected of having HPRCC.
-Individuals in these families are encouraged to talk with their doctor about screening options for kidney cancer , including:
+There are no specific screening guidelines for families suspected of having HPRC.
+Individuals in these families are encouraged to talk with their doctor about screening options for kidney cancer, including:

-- Ultrasound (which uses sound waves to create a picture of the internal organs),
+Ultrasound in addition to CT and/or MRI scans.
+Ultrasound uses sound waves to create a picture of the internal organs,

-- Magnetic resonance imaging (MRI) (which uses magnetic fields, not x-rays, to produce detailed images of the body).
-Some doctors suggest that individuals who have HPRCC, or a family history that suggests HPRCC, should have yearly screenings beginning at age 30.
+Magnetic resonance imaging (MRI) , which uses magnetic fields, not x-rays, to produce detailed images of the body.
+Some doctors suggest that individuals who have HPRC, or a family history that suggests HPRC, should have yearly screenings beginning at age 30 or earlier.

-Screening options may change over time as new technologies are developed and more is learned about HPRCC.
+Screening options may change over time as new technologies are developed and more is learned about HPRC.
 It is important to talk with your doctor about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans .